dleonard0/red-json/README.md

         printf("The cook's name is %s\n", buf);
 ```

-Although, if you prefer the heap:
+Or get your strings on the heap:

 ```c
     char *cuisine = json_select_strdup(cook, "cuisine");